-Like Thailand, Malaysia is a popular place for rock climbing and boasts many areas with a wide variety of routes.
+Like Thailand, Malaysia is a popular place for rock climbing in Asia and boasts many areas with a wide variety of routes.
 Although the main region for climbing is in the Capital’s Batu Caves, there are many other locations that are now on the climbing map!

 Tioman Island: Getting bored of rock climbing limestone cliffs?
 Of vertical climbs and overhangs?
 It’s very unlikely, but if you are, Nipah Village on Tioman Island boasts sandstone cliffs that make bouldering enthusiasts think they’ve died and gone to heaven!
 With a short jungle hike to get to the climbing site, enjoy a day slab climbing and exploring the 6a-7a routes.

 Location: Batu Caves in Kuala Lumpur, Tioman Island, Perlis, and Gua Mustang.

 Although not known as a “climbing destination,” the Philippines does conceal multiple untouched climbing walls set amidst beautiful landscapes.